Prisons in India

+Prisons in India are overcrowded and eight out of ten prisoners in Indian jails await trial.
+There are 1332 prisons in India as of end-2023, up from 1319 in 2021, with a total capacity to house 4,39,119 prisoners.
+Rajasthan has the highest number of prisons (155), while Uttar Pradesh reported the highest capacity (65,866).

+In 2023, the total number of prisoners nationwide was 5,30,333.
+73.5% of all prisoners were undertrials, 25.6% were convicts, while 0.7% were detenues (detainees).

+After the COVID-19 pandemic, the number of prisoners increased 13% from 2020 to 2021, making over 80% of the prisons overcrowded.
+After a Supreme Court order, a number of prisoners were released in 2020 to decongest the jails in view of the pandemic, reducing the overall prison occupancy in 20 states and two Union Territories to a little over 93%.
+However, the occupancy rate increased to 130% again by 2021, before dropping to 120.8% in 2023.
+End-2023 occupancy rates ranged from 200.2% in Delhi to 4.7% in Lakshadweep.
+Among the major states, Rajasthan, Andhra Pradesh, Tamil Nadu, Odisha and Telangana reported less than 100% occupancy.

+In 2023, 150 unnatural deaths took place in Indian prisons, including 96 suicides, down from 185 in 2021.

+Background

 Prisons, and their administration, is a state subject covered by item 4 under the State List in the Seventh Schedule of the Constitution of India.
 The management and administration of prisons falls exclusively in the domain of the State governments, and is governed by the Prisons Act, 1894 and the Prison manuals of the respective state governments.
 Thus, the states have the primary role, responsibility and authority to change the current prison laws, rules and regulations.
 The Central Government provides assistance to the states to improve security in prisons, for the repair and renovation of old prisons, medical facilities, development of borstal schools, facilities to women offenders, vocational training, modernization of prison industries, training to prison personnel, and for the creation of high security enclosures.

 The Supreme Court of India, in its judgements on various aspects of prison administration, has laid down 3 broad principles regarding imprisonment and custody.
 First, a person in prison does not become a non-person.
 Second, a person in prison is entitled to all human rights within the limitations of imprisonment.
 Third, there is no justification for aggravating the suffering already inherent in the process of incarceration.

-According to 2021 NCRB data, Indian prison population had 77% undertrials, while only 22% convicts, with almost half of the undertrials in prison for more than 2 years.
+According to 2021 National Crime Records Bureau data, Indian prison population had 77% undertrials, while only 22% convicts, with almost half of the undertrials in prison for more than 2 years.
 Out of 5,54,000 prisoners, 4,27,000 were awaiting trial, out of which 24,033 undertrials were already in jail for three to five years.
 The occupancy rate of prisons was 130%.
+At the end of 2023, this had slightly improved to 73.5% undertrials and 25.6% convicts, with an occupancy of 120.8%.